 Choosing the communication channel: another reason why the blocks before this one, such as Customer Segments and Distribution Channels are essential.
 It is important to get to know your consumer and know their favorite communication channel.
-By using the right channel, you have greater presence in the mind of your client.
+By using the right channel, you have a greater presence in the mind of your client.

 The focus here is to convince the customer to buy more products from your company.
-Not only coming back to buy from you on another occasion, but buying more things at the same time, which match together.
-It’s like offering the combo of soda and fries or protection case in the acquisition of the smartphone.
+Not only coming back to buy from you on another occasion but buying more things at the same time, which match together.
+It’s like offering the combo of soda and fries or a protection case in the acquisition of the smartphone.

-To successfully expand sales, you need to know your customer segments very well, including their preferences, social aspirations, demands and fears.
+To successfully expand sales, you need to know your customer segments very well, including their preferences, social aspirations, demands, and fears.
 This way, you will be able to know what interests your consumer audience.

 Customer Relationship Categories

 There are several customer relationship categories, but we can highlight six main ones, which cover most.
 They can act individually or coexist within the block.
 They are: